 At the same time, my occupation of an aesthetician and makeup artist led me to travel around to shows at the age of 21 providing competitors with onsite tanning and makeup artistry.

 Have you ever had any obstacles in your fitness journey?

-At the age of 19 I was diagnosed with a rare pulmonary disease called Pulmonary Hypertension.
-I was told by doctors that my exercise ability due to this life threatening illness could very well get in the way of me going to the gym or competing.
+At the age of 19, I was diagnosed with a rare pulmonary disease called Pulmonary Hypertension.
+I was told by doctors that my exercise ability due to this life-threatening illness could very well get in the way of me going to the gym or competing.
 Although there is no cure for the disease, I am on medication that is allowing me to function through my everyday activities including the gym.
-I am a very positive person and I refuse to let anything or anyone get in my way of my dreams and aspirations.
+I am a very positive person and I refuse to let anything or anyone get in the way of my dreams and aspirations.

 How did you manage to overcome those obstacles and progress even further?

-I listen to by body and I try and take care of myself the best I can, by staying in shape.
+I listen to my body and I try and take care of myself the best I can, by staying in shape.

 What are your opinions on Image / Performance enhancing drugs?